VictoriaMetrics/VictoriaMetrics/docs/vmalert.md

 #### Downsampling and aggregation via vmalert

-Example shows how to build a topology where `vmalert` will process data from one cluster and write results into another.
+The following example shows how to build a topology where `vmalert` will process data from one cluster and write results into another.
 Such clusters may be called as "hot" (low retention, high-speed disks, used for operative monitoring) and "cold" (long term retention, slower/cheaper disks, low resolution data).
 With help of `vmalert`, user can setup